These People Retired in Their 40s — Here’s How They Did It

 Do you dream of retiring while you’re still young enough to enjoy it in middle age or even earlier?
+Join the club.

 For most, that dream will always remain a dream, but GOBankingRates interviewed three people who are living proof that it doesn’t have to stay that way — they’re living that dream every day.
 Meet Marco Sison, Greg Wilson and G. Brian Davis, three regular people who achieved retirement — or something close to it — at an age that was anything but regular.